I am the ultimate busy mind.

 Seriously, I could tell you stories for days of all the creative ways I've found to avoid work I don't want to do.

 Take my mom's cat to the vet?
 Check!

 Climb on a friend's roof to sweep off fallen branches.
 Did that!

 And I have an entire notebook filled with detailed plans of "life-changing" trips I never took.
 Don't even get me started on the five year, down to the last dollar, financial plans I've created (and then blown up).

 I've also been plagued with a steady stream of "shoulds" and expectations and the responsible, no risk decisions that weighed me down for years.

-I'm a licensed psychologist (no need for formalities though, call me Jessica or Dr. Jessica), award-winning author, recognized expert in my field and I even train other mental health professionals in the type of therapy I do and yet still felt inadequate, like a fraud.
+I'm a licensed psychologist (no need for formalities though, call me Jessica or Dr. Jessica), award-winning author, recognized expert in my field and I even train other mental health professionals in the type of therapy I do as a Peer Reviewed ACT Trainer and yet still felt inadequate, like a fraud.

 Because my mind never stopped telling me I was.
 And I never stopped trying to "fix" it or make it bend to my will.
 Which inevitably took up all of my time and energy.

 Then I had a realization.